braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/create.md

 {% tabs %}
 {% tab Campaign %}

-Build the remainder of your campaign; see the following sections for further details on how to best use our tools to build Content Cards.
+Build the remainder of your campaign.
+Continue to the next sections for additional details on how to best use our tools to build Content Cards.

 #### Choose delivery schedule or trigger

-Content Cards can be delivered based on a scheduled time, an action, or based on an API trigger.
+Content Cards can be delivered based on a scheduled time, an action, or an API trigger.
 For more, refer to [Scheduling your campaign]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/delivery_types/).

 You can also set the campaign's duration and [Quiet Hours]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/time_based_campaign/#quiet-hours) and determine the Content Card's expiration.
 Set a specific expiration date or the days until a Card expires, up to 30 days.
 All variants have identical expiration dates.